QBladeOcean/QBladeOceanDocs/docs/source/src/theory/environment/sea/kinematic_stretching.rst

 necessary :footcite:t:`DNV_RP205`.

 In the literature, several wave stretching methods have been introduced :footcite:t:`DNV_RP205`, :footcite:t:`orcinaStr`, :footcite:t:`Frydom`.
-Their general approach is to model the scaling factor E_m (see Equations (15-(20) for points above MSL (z\ >\ 0) by stretching or extrapolating its values.
-In the following, the three methods that have been implemented into QB are introduced briefly.
+Their general approach is to model the scaling factor :math:`E_m(z)` (see :ref:`Wave Kinematics`) for points above MSL :math:`(z > 0)` by stretching or extrapolating its values.
+In the following, the three methods that have been implemented into QBlade are introduced briefly.
 For further information the reader is referred to :footcite:t:`DNV_RP205`, :footcite:t:`orcinaStr`, :footcite:t:`Frydom`.

 Vertical Stretching